The Private Equity Review: South Korea

 Closing certainty and clean-exit mechanisms

-In acquisition transactions, certainty of closing and break-up (termination) flexibility are key concerns for PEFs, so they tend to request strict representations and warranties, indemnification obligations and material-adverse-change (MAC) clauses from the seller, while objecting to contractual language that undermines closing certainty or restricts their break-up flexibility.
+In acquisition transactions, certainty of closing and break-up (termination) flexibility are key concerns for PEFs, so they tend to request strict representations and warranties, indemnification obligations and material adverse change (MAC) clauses from the seller, while objecting to contractual language that undermines closing certainty or restricts their break-up flexibility.
 In recent years, insolvent companies have started to comprise a significant portion of M&A targets in Korea.
 Because sales and purchases of insolvent companies are supervised by the courts, the courts will sometimes impose various restrictions or conditions, such as purchase price adjustment restrictions and MAC clause prohibitions, from the onset of the bid process.

-The 2020 covid-19 pandemic prompted interest in interpretation of definitions of MAC clauses in M&A agreements.
+The covid-19 pandemic prompted interest in interpretation of definitions of MAC clauses in M&A agreements.
 Sellers are incentivised to reducing the scope of a MAC clause to the greatest extent possible to ensure closing certainty and push for covid-19-related matters to be explicitly carved out from the definition of a MAC.
 Contrastingly, purchasers attempt to expand MAC definitions as broadly as possible and include the occurrence of a MAC as a ground to terminate the agreement.
-A relevant dispute involved the aborted acquisition of Asiana Airlines by HDC Hyundai Development, because of the financial deterioration of Asiana Airlines caused by business-environment and economic changes in the aftermath of the covid-19 pandemic.
-The parties are currently engaged in a dispute in the Korean court as to whether Asiana Airlines' financial deterioration constituted a MAC entitling termination of the agreement.
+A relevant dispute involved the aborted acquisition of Asiana Airlines by HDC Hyundai Development, because of the financial deterioration of Asiana Airlines caused by business environment and economic changes in the aftermath of the covid-19 pandemic.
+The parties are still in a dispute in the Korean court as to whether Asiana Airlines' financial deterioration constituted a MAC entitling termination of the agreement.
 There are few historical instances of Korean courts enforcing MAC clauses, and prospective investors would be wise to monitor the development of this case as to whether Korean courts are agreeable to covid-19-induced financial distress entitling cancellation under MAC clauses.

 Additionally, with the rising popularity of representations and warranties insurance, an increasing number of transaction documents include provisions to the effect that damages incurred as a result of a breach of representations and warranties shall be handled by the coverage amount of the relevant representations and warranties insurance policy.
 The use of representations and warranties insurance is increasing among PEFs, who require a clean exit when divesting portfolio companies that transfers all liability for damages away from the seller.
 This is also increasingly common in tender sales, which are often used for large-scale M&A deals, as bidders can enhance their bids by including in their offer a representations and warranties insurance policy that guarantees the seller a clean exit.